flimflam-austin/hugo-cms-test/content/quick_reads/20190905-18-08-17-qq/index.md

       REFRESHER](https://smarthernews.com/18-08-16-who-keeps-our-secrets/)
     _key: card-3-b0968faf-7c8a-4bca-ba5f-f355da979e7c
   - order: 3
+    useCheckmark: false
     body: >-
       > "Director Brennan’s recent statements purport to know as fact that the Trump campaign colluded with a foreign power….
 If his statement is based on intelligence he has seen since leaving office, it constitutes an intelligence breach.
-If he has some other personal knowledge of or evidence of collusion, it should be disclosed to the Special Counsel, notA _TheA New York Times._“
+If he has some other personal knowledge of or evidence of collusion, it should be disclosed to the Special Counsel, notA_TheA New York Times._“

       Sen. Richard Burr (R-NC)
     _key: card-4-3919654e-7b00-4cfd-9e79-e6dd74a7ddbe
   - order: 4
+    useCheckmark: false
     body: >-
       > “My plan is to make him flat, make him tired and make him give up.”